Liu Shibo

-Liu Shibo (刘世博 (劉世博, Liú Shìbó); born 20 May 1997) is a Chinese footballer who plays as a goalkeeper for Qingdao Red Lions, on loan from Shandong Taishan.
+Liu Shibo (刘世博 (劉世博, Liú Shìbó); born 20 May 1997) is a Chinese footballer who plays as a goalkeeper for Qingdao West Coast.

 Club career

 Liu Shibo was promoted to the Guangzhou Evergrande senior team in the 2017 league season and then loaned out to second tier club Nei Mongol Zhongyou where he made his debut in a league game on 22 July 2017 against Yunnan Lijiang in a 1-1 draw.
 Upon his return to Guangzhou he would eventually make his debut for the club on 29 May 2019 in a Chinese FA Cup game against Beijing Renhe where he came on as a substitute for Liu Dianzuo in a 5-0 victory.